Exansa/M7011E/README.md

 1. Clone the repository
 2. To setup the backend follow the `README.md` intructions found in the Backend folder
-3. To setup the nextJS frontend navigate to `Frontend/blog_next_frontend` and follow the `README.md` instructions 3.1.
-To setup the flutter frontend navigate to `Frontend/blog_flutter_frontend` and follow the `README.md` instructions
+3. To setup the nextJS frontend navigate to `Frontend/blog_next_frontend` and follow the `README.md` instructions
+4. To setup the flutter frontend navigate to `Frontend/blog_flutter_frontend` and follow the `README.md` instructions

 # Running the project
 1. Start docker desktop
-2. Navigate in a terminal to the backend folder and run docker using `docker compose up -d --build --no-deps` 2.1 Note, you may have to restart all containers except `rabbitmq` in order for the connections to set up properly
+2. Navigate in a terminal to the backend folder and setup the docker containers using `docker compose up -d --build --no-deps`
+    - Note, you may have to restart all containers except `rabbitmq` in order for the connections to set up properly
 4. For manual testing of the api calls to the server open swagger ui by going to `localhost:5001/docs` in your browser
+5. Navigate to the frontend folder of your choice(next or flutter)
+6. Start the project
-5. Navigate to the frontend folder of your choice(next or flutter) 6.1.
-To run the next frontend type `yarn run` into the terminal and in the browser open `localhost:3000` 7.2.
-To run the flutter frontend type `flutter run -d chrome` or run it from your editor
+    - To run the next frontend type `yarn run` into the terminal and in the browser open `localhost:3000`
+    - To run the flutter frontend type `flutter run -d chrome` or run it from your editor

 # Testing frameworks
 As seen in the tables below the Flutter implementation is slower to reaload the page.